asifsalam/asifsalam.github.io/_posts/2015-05-05-R-and-PowerPoint.md

 In this tutorial, we'll learn how to create some elements of the S Anand's talk, and a few other things, with a focus on interaction and animation.
 We'll learn the basics of accessing methods and properties of PowerPoint VBA objects, then scrape data on Clint Eastwood's movies from [IMDB][4], and use it to create a slide.
 In the end, we should have a cool, fun PowerPoint slide with Clint Eastwood's filmography.

 (Clearly PowerPoint has a powerful animation engine, and the [sophisticated object model][6] allows you to programmatically manipulate almost everything.
-I suppose properly structured documentation would have made it too accessible.
-As a beginner, to me, the [Microsoft documentation][5] seemed to be organized as a puzzle.)
+The [Microsoft documentation][5] seems to be organized as a challenge, at least for beginners.)

 Let's get started.
 ##Setup